 There will always be more food

 Farewell Clean Plate Society!
-Choose to stop eating when you’re satiated and keep your leftovers for another meal.
+Stop eating when you’re satiated and keep your leftovers for another meal.

-Exercise is a form of stress; approach it mindfully
+Exercising is a form of stress, approach it mindfully

-A gentle 20 minute walk or a few mobility stretches is enough to feel the benefit of exercise without adding to your stress.
+A gentle 20-minute walk or a few mobility stretches is enough to feel the benefit of exercise without increasing cortisol during stressful periods.

 Fear is temporary, regret is permanent

-It can feel really overwhelming, and even scary, to change your lifestyle habits.
+It can feel really overwhelming, even scary, to change your lifestyle habits.
 But it’s worth it.